dret/lectures/usaa-2016/README.md

 ## Online

-The presentation versions for these talks are available online at http://dret.net/lectures/usaa-2016/
+The presentation version for this talk is available online at http://dret.net/lectures/usaa-2016/

 ## Workshop Schedule